-This delicious Crockpot (or Stovetop) Anasazi Bean and Cabbage Soup is gluten-free and the soup freezes well.
+This delicious Crockpot (or Stovetop) Anasazi Bean and Cabbage Soup is gluten-free and low-glycemic, and the soup freezes well.

 A few years ago I was visiting the Ferry Building Farmer's Market in San Francisco and was excited to find that Rancho Gordo Beans sold heirloom Anasazi Beans, and I've been buying them ever since.
 I love the slightly sweet flavor of Anasazi Beans, and when I taught Utah history in fourth grade I used to cook them for the students when we had our Anasazi Feast at school.

 This Crockpot (or Stovetop) Anasazi Bean and Cabbage Soup is one of my favorite ways to cook these delicious dried beans.
 Unfortunately they lose much of the delightful speckled look when they're cooked, but they still taste great.
 If you don't have Anasazi beans, no worries, just make the soup with any kind of dried bean.

 (Crockpot or Stovetop Anasazi Bean and Cabbage Soup was updated December 2010)

 I cook this soup in a crock pot, but if you're not a crock pot fan, I've also got instructions for cooking them on top of the stove.
 In Utah I can find Anasazi beans at Whole Foods, or you can order them from Rancho Gordo Beans.
 You can also make this with pinto beans if you can't locate the Anasazi beans.